ssghosh1990/Book-Inventory-Database-App-using-Tkinter-Library/README.md

-This project includes building an book inventory db app using Tkinter library.
+This project includes building a book inventory db app using Tkinter library.
 SQLite is used as database server for this project.